-The Samsung Galaxy S4 is loved by techie review sites such as Tech Radar and GSM Arena, with many comparing it to the newest Apple iPhones.
+The Samsung Galaxy S4 is still loved by techie review sites such as Tech Radar and GSM Arena, with many comparing it to the best Apple iPhones.
 It comes with the Android Jelly Bean operating system, and a 5in screen - an inch bigger than the screen of its rival, the iPhone 5S.

 The Galaxy S4 Mini is a scaled down version of Samsung's most popular smartphone, the S4.